 Tongue Piercing Pain: How Much Do They Hurt?

-• Written By Dan Hunter on July 15, 2018
+• Written By Dan Hunter on June 04, 2023

-Will A Tongue Piercing Definitely Hurt?
+Will a Tongue Piercing Definitely Hurt?

 That being said, when considering getting your tongue pierced, you should go in expecting to experience at least some pain.

-How Bad Will The Pain Be?
+How Bad Will the Pain Be?

 In fact, it hurts much worse to bite down hard on your tongue than to get a tongue piercing for several reasons.
-For one thing, much more pressure is applied by a hard bite with your teeth than with a piercing needle, and for another, the pain of the bite covers a much wider area on your tongue.
+For one, much more pressure is applied by a hard bite with your teeth than with a piercing needle, and for another, the pain of the bite covers a much wider area on your tongue.

 Here are a few experiences that people have compared tongue piercing pain to: